simonfxr/pubsub/README.md

 quite a few different implementations in go (see below), all proved to be not a good fit in one way or another.

-The implementations tries to be scalable by building on a [lock free hashtable](https://github.com/cornelk/hashmap) and a custom scalable list of subscriptions.
-To avoid dead looks and interference across unrelated topics no locks will be held while calling client code, this also allows callbacks to unsubscribe them selves.
+~~The implementations tries to be scalable by building on a [lock free hashtable](https://github.com/cornelk/hashmap) and a custom scalable list of subscriptions.~~ Currently golang's sync.Map is used, since there is a bug in the lockfree hashtable.

+To avoid dead looks and interference across unrelated topics no locks will be held while calling client code, this also allows callbacks to unsubscribe them selves.~~

 # Examples